Skip to main content

 2. Deploy the new key to your services.

-3. Once all traffic is using the new key, revoke the old one.
+3. Once all traffic uses the new key, revoke the old one.

 Security hygiene

-Treat sk_live_* keys like database passwords.
-Use a secret manager — AWS Secrets Manager, Doppler, 1Password, Vault, and similar tools all work — rather than hardcoding secrets in environment files that get committed.
+Treat sk_live_* like a database password.
+Use a secret manager (AWS Secrets Manager, Doppler, 1Password, Vault, etc.) in production.

-If you believe a key has leaked, revoke it immediately via the dashboard or the DELETE endpoint, then email support@overten.ai.
-We can audit the affected key’s usage history for anomalies.
+If you think a key has leaked, revoke it via the dashboard or DELETE endpoint, and then email [email protected] — we can audit the affected key’s usage for anomalies.

-One key per environment (production, staging, CI) limits the blast radius of a leak and lets you rotate each environment independently.
+One key per environment (prod / staging / CI) limits the blast radius of a leak.
+Rotate independently.

-Any key belonging to an org has the same permissions on that org — we don’t currently support scoped keys that are limited to specific formats or endpoints.
-If you need per-key scoping, email us with your use case.
+Any key belonging to an org has the same permissions on that org.
+We don’t (yet) support scoped keys that only touch specific formats.
+If you need that, email us and tell us the use case.

 Verifying a key works